 Here a seeker asks Sri Ramana Maharshi how to find or ‘see’ God.
-When Ramana gives his answer, the seeker objects with a very common objection, let us see.
+When Ramana gives his usual answer, the seeker objects with a very common objection, let us see.
 The following dialogue has been recorded in the book Conscious Immortality, page 125:

 Questioner: How is God to be seen?

 Ramana Maharshi: Within.
 If the mind is turned inwards, God manifests as the inner consciousness.

 Questioner: But isn’t God in all the objects we see around us?

 Ramana Maharshi: God is in everything and in the seer.
 Where can God be seen?
 He cannot be found outside.
 He should be felt within.
 To see the objects, mind is necessary, and to conceive God in them is only a mental operation.
 But that is not real.
 The consciousness within, purged of the mind, is felt as God.

 We can see that Ramana states that to find God, or see God, one must turn within, away from objects and abide as the Consciousness within, the pure Subject, devoid of objects.
 The seeker responds with a philosophical argument that seems to make sense to the mind.
 The seeker’s reasoning is as follows: but if God is everywhere and everything, why must I turn within to find Him?

 The problem is that while this seem philosophically correct and so makes sense (to the ego-mind!), it doesn’t work.
 Ramana Maharshi’s teaching is a practical guide.
 It actually works!
 Ramana does not simply say to us ‘All is God…All is Self…All is One’ or something similar and leave it at that.
 Ramana states that yes, God is All, but he cannot be found outside, only within.